splunk/FSI-SOLN-ACCELERATOR-COMPLIANCE/README.md

 - **Documentation Guides**:
   This section includes the following guides:
-  - **Configuration Guide** – Details on configuring the Solution Accelerator for Data Compliance after installation, including knowledge objects.
+  - **Configuration Guide** – Details on configuring the Solution Accelerator for Data Compliance Pipelines after installation, including knowledge objects.
   - **Data Management Guide** – Information on data sources and data collection specific to Financial Services environments.
-  - **Install Guide** – Step-by-step instructions for installing and configuring the Solution Accelerator for Data Compliance.
+  - **Install Guide** – Step-by-step instructions for installing and configuring the Solution Accelerator for Data Compliance Pipelines.
   - **Images Folder** – Contains raw images and screenshots used in documentation.
 You can use these images as needed for your own documentation or presentations.

 - **Reference Architecture**: